 cacao powder (or unsweetened cocoa)

-I was so pleasantly surprised when I was able to use my NutriBullet* to grind down the nuts and seeds a little bit–versus busting out the beast food processor.
-Which means for those of you that have a small blender/processor you can make these!
+I was so pleasantly surprised when I was able to use my NutriBullet to grind down the nuts and seeds a little bit–versus busting out the beastly food processor.
+Which means for those of you that have a small blender/processor you can make these awesome grain-free cookies!

-You’ll then warm up the rest of the ingredients on the stove in a medium saucepan, add your nut/seed meal, and stir until combined.
+After you grind down the nuts and seeds, you then warm up the rest of the ingredients–nut butter, brown rice syrup/honey, coconut oil, vanilla, chocolate chips, cacao–on the stove in a medium saucepan.
+After those ingredients are combined well you then add your nut/seed meal, and stir until everything comes together.

 All that’s left is to scoop your cookies and chill.